pressbooks.bccampus.ca and opentextbc.ca are currently up and running.

 Interested in staying in the know on Pressbooks updates?

 - Make sure to stay updated via our Blog and on Twitter

 - Sign up for the BCcampus Newsletter

 As always, please let us know if you have any questions or problems navigating the new features.
-You can contact us at firstname.lastname@example.org.
-If you have general feedback about Pressbooks, such as suggestions for improvement or feature requests, please use the Pressbooks Feedback form.
+General feedback about Pressbooks (such as bug reports, suggestions for improvement, or feature requests) can be submitted through the Pressbooks Feedback form.

 Pressbooks 5.5.3 – October 18, 2018

 A collection of bug fixes.
 More information will be added

 - Attributions tool: You can now add attribution and licence information to image files in your Media Library.
 To make this information display publicly in all formats, check the Media Attributions setting under Theme Options.
 With this box checked, the information will display at the end of each chapter after your body text and before your footnotes.
 See the Pressbooks Userguide for more information: Media Attributions.
 (Thanks to Brad Payne and Alex Paredes at BCcampus for building this feature!)

 - When cloning, all of the media files from the original book’s media will also import with the book.
 Previously, cloned books would only retain images.
 Now, videos, audio files and other media files will also come over.

 - Internal links in cloned books will now be automatically converted to point to the newly-cloned book.
 URLs will undergo this action as part of the cloning process, so that manual conversion isn’t necessary.